Majjhima Nikāya 111

 So tesu dhammesu anupāyo anapāyo anissito appaṭibaddho vippamutto visaṁyutto vimariyādīkatena cetasā viharati.

-And he meditated without attraction or repulsion for those phenomena; independent, untied, liberated, detached, his mind free of limits.
+Regarding those phenomena, he meditated without going near or going away, independent, untied, liberated, detached, his mind free of limits.

 So ‘atthi uttari nissaraṇan’ti pajānāti.